marboga/django-rest-framework/next_level.md

 `python manage.py createsuperuser`
 You will be prompted for username, email, password, and password confirmation.

 Once you've done that, 'runserver' again and hit the 'Log In' button in the top right corner of localhost:8000.

 Log in with your newly created superuser's credentials and play with your very own API and its slick web interface!

+Once you've played around with it, add in two more classes of your choice, with whatever relationships you want, and get that all working.
+You can now leverage the power of Django Rest Framework for your own projects!